"You say that consciousness is an enhancement of the senses," CP summarized. "And you mean, it makes no decisions."

 "It's a quasi-freedom," I answered.
 It is definitely a mistake to believe that there is a freedom that comes from nothing or an incomprehensible mind. "

-CP considered and then said: "There are also a lot of theories about what is psychologically in the person."
+CP considered and then said: "There are also a lot of theories about the psyche of man."

 In this example, the 'ego' should be the consciousness that intervenes regulatively in the processes of the psyche.